LeeMorinUCF/ECP3004S21/demo_17_PP_Ch_13_Searching/README.md

 In the last chapter, *Algorithms*, we learned several ways of finding the two smallest values in a list.
-While this is choice of example was somewhat arbitrary, the problem of organizing, storing and retrieving data is central to computer science.
+While this choice of example was somewhat arbitrary, the problem of organizing, storing and retrieving data is central to computer science.

 Searching and sorting data are two fundamental operations and there are several ways to perform these functions.
-We will compare sevral approaches, not only to show many solutions to these particular problems, but to develop intuition for the way each computing approach uses memory and computing time.
+We will compare several approaches, not only to show many solutions to these particular problems, but to develop intuition for the way each computing approach uses memory and computing time.